A-BCDe/random-listtool/README.md

 # random-listtool
-`random-listtool` is a tool to rearrange lines of `.txt` file to the other.
+`random-listtool` is a tool to rearrange lines of file to the other.

 ## Usage
 `./random-listtool input.txt output.txt`